InnovationDesignConsortium/revit_standards_addin/README.md

     ![image](https://github.com/user-attachments/assets/022232f8-361d-4ae6-95bb-3bffa6675d9e)

-   Additional System Variables that MAY be used are:
+   Additional Environment Variables that MAY be used are:

    `RevitDataValidatorDebug`: when set to 1 you can put JSON and rule files in the same folder as the DLL and those will be used instead of the files on Github
     `RevitStandardsAddinGitServerUrl`: the URL for a Github Enterprise server account, if it exists.